dtharvey/LLE/README.md

 # LLE

-A multi-page application in a more traditional textual format that covers the liquid-liquid extraction of a solute that has no additional reactions in either phase, and the liquid-liquid extractions of weak acids and weak bases that have pH-dependent distribution functions.
+Introduces students to a simple liquid-liquid extraction of a solute that has no additional reactions in either the aqueous phase or the organic phase, and the liquid-liquid extractions of weak acids and weak bases that have pH-dependent distribution functions.

-To run locally, install the package Shiny (if not already installed), and enter the following two lines into the console:
+To run locally, install the packages shiny and shinythemes (if not already installed), and enter the following two lines into the console:

 library(shiny)